 Objects without any text

 It is possible to set default fonts to use on objects that don’t yet have any text content.
 This most often occurs when you use the Set as default text box or Set as default shape options.
 This writes all of the properties of the shape into the Theme.
 Once you have done this, any shapes you create will have that font specified, even if they don’t contain any text.
+To read more about this check out how to edit default shape or text box fonts.

 We plan to add more capabilities in this area to future releases of Slidewise.
 In particular, we are investigating the following: